ahinks192/Torque-Velocity-Curve/README.md

 Pip3 install numpy pandas scipy matplotlib sklearn tkinter

 If errors come up for any of these, try entering these shortforms for the module instead when running the above command:
-For numpy -> np
+For numpy -> np,
-For pandas -> pd
+For pandas -> pd,
-For matplotlib -> plt
+For matplotlib -> plt,
-For sklearn -> skl
+For sklearn -> skl,
 For tkinter -> Tk

 If everything above has been completed successfully, you should be able to run the code by clicking the Play button (looks like a triangle pointing to the right) in the top right of Visual Studio Code.
 A window should appear prompting you to select the Excel file from which you are extracting data.